FuzzyBunnys/A-Personal-Guide/index.md

 * Simulation - In Progress

 ### Collatz
 To really cement my status as an internet weirdo, in between working on my homebuilt fusor I've also been plugging away at the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).
 I obviously don't have a proof of it (yet...), but I've discovered some neat things (all likely unoriginal) and written a couple of programs to test some ideas I've had.
+* An Orbit Counting Program - Complete

 You can use the [editor on GitHub](https://github.com/FuzzyBunnys/Website/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.